-A Little More On The Places Of Interest:
+A Little More on the Places of Interest:

-- Sri Padmanabhaswamy Temple - The imposing 18 feet long idol of Lord Vishnu in his Sheshashayana (recline on the serpent, Shesha) is reminiscent of Sage Vilvamangalam's first spectacle.
+- Sri Padmanabhaswamy Temple - The imposing 18-feet long idol of Lord Vishnu in his Sheshashayana (recline on the serpent, Shesha) is reminiscent of Sage Vilvamangalam's first spectacle.
 The sprawling temple holds the key to the city's very essence.

 - Government Museum - In 1857, the Government built this repository of art and architecture.
 Also called Napier Museum, it houses innumerable artifacts such as ivory carvings, paintings, bronze and stone carvings and idols.

-- Sri Chitra Arts Gallery - This houses a collection of famous and ancient masterpieces including Raja Ravi Verma's original oil paintings and ancient Tanjore miniature paintings among others.
+- Sri Chitra Arts Gallery - This houses a collection of famous and ancient masterpieces, including Raja Ravi Verma's original oil paintings and ancient Tanjore miniature paintings among others.

-- Zoological Gardens - The zoo and marine aquarium of Trivandrum is a recreational and educative project.
+- Zoological Gardens - The zoo and marine aquarium of Thiruvananthapuram is a recreational and educative project.
 The natural habitat of the wild creatures has been simulated by planting tall trees, shrubs and foliage.
 A lake serves as the home for all the marine creatures housed there.